Tejas-pr/WeatherSphere/README.md

   Receive real-time **email notifications** when any of your weather thresholds are triggered.
 Stay informed wherever you are.
   We've optimized the alert-setting process using **Zod** for validation, ensuring that your input is correct and reliable.

+- **Visual Graph for Average Temperature**
+  - **Visual Representation**: The system includes a visually engaging graph that displays the average temperature trends over time using **Chart.js**.
+This allows users to easily interpret weather patterns and temperature fluctuations at a glance.

 - **Extended Weather Metrics**:
   In addition to temperature, the system also supports monitoring and displaying other weather parameters, such as: